pism/pism/doc/sphinx/manual/modeling-choices/marine/pik.rst

 The command-line option :opt:`-subgl` turns on a parameterization of the grounding line position based on the "LI" parameterization described in :cite:`Gladstoneetal2010` and :cite:`Feldmannetal2014`.
-With this option PISM computes an extra flotation mask, available as the ``gl_mask`` output variable, which corresponds to the fraction of the cell that is grounded.
+With this option PISM computes an extra flotation mask, available as the :var:`cell_grounded_fraction` output variable, which corresponds to the fraction of the cell that is grounded.
 Cells that are ice-free or fully floating are assigned the value of `0` while fully-grounded icy cells get the value of `1`.
 Partially grounded cells, the ones which contain the grounding line, get a value between `0` and `1`.
-The resulting field has two
+The resulting field has two uses:
-uses:

 - It is used to scale the basal friction in cells containing the grounding line in order to avoid an abrupt change in the basal friction from the "last" grounded cell to the